 I know, I know.
 It doesn’t sound like much of a challenge to you.
 It’s not like, say, training for a year to run a marathon.
 Or writing a book.
 Or launching a non-profit.
 No, I needed to keep it real.

-Now that I’m living pretty much full-time in the Sierras, I’ve added instructions in italics for baking this cornbread at high altitude.
-After the initial mention, I’ve shortened High Altitude Baking to HAB.
+Now that I’m living pretty much full-time in the Sierras at a little over 7000 feet, I’ve added instructions in italics for baking this cornbread at high altitude.
+Note: after the initial High Altitude Baking mention, I’ve shortened it to HAB.

 - 2 large eggs